Key facts

 Apply directly to Deakin

-Contact information
+Contact us

 Career outcomes

-The Bachelor of Creative Arts (Honours) supports your development as a creative arts practitioner and builds your research skills.
+The Bachelor of Communication and Creative Arts (Honours) supports your development as a creative arts practitioner and builds your research skills.
 You will graduate as a specialist in your field of study with the transferable soft skills to thrive in industry – including critical and creative thinking, the ability to effectively communicate and to work both autonomously and collaboratively.
 The degree provides a pathway for further learning and for practice within creative arts and cultural industries.

 You will graduate ready to adapt to changing career opportunities relevant to your specialisation in: